aspidites/aphonic.org/content/posts/welcome.md

 series = []
 +++

-# Nice
+# Welcome
-Trying out Hugo for my website
-I guess this is ok
+Welcome to my corner of the internet!